hemantso/ruby-linter/README.md

 # Ruby-linter

 > The project build a linter for CSS files that checks for line spacing errors in your code.
-The project is build using ruby with Rspect (TDD) testing for each method used in project.
+The project is build using ruby with Rspec (TDD) testing for each method used in project.

 ## Built With